 A small drip in the kitchen sink, a slow-draining bathroom sink, and a toilet that runs continually can all be irritating.
 They don't seem to be a big problem, but they will be if you don't attend to them promptly.
 Clogged toilets and pipes can overflow or burst.
 Small puddles from leaks can encourage mold and rot away wood flooring and support beams.

-Regularly clean sinks and shower drains to remove hair and grease clogs.
+Regularly clean sink and shower drains to remove hair and grease clogs.
 Listen carefully for running water or drips inside and outside your home.
 Many small plumbing issues can be resolved with just a few tools and materials.
 If you're not handy, call a plumber.

 Neglecting HVAC Air Filters and Vents

 Most air filters inserted in furnace and air conditioning system return vents cost around five dollars.
 Replacing an HVAC system for a 2,000-square-foot home costs around $4,000 dollars.
 Which one would you choose?
-Allowing circulating air and return vents to become clogged with dust taxes the system and can cause it to fail.
+Allowing vents to become clogged with dust taxes the system and can cause it to fail.
 Vacuuming the vents monthly and replacing the filter takes less than 15 minutes and will protect the system and improve the air quality your family breathes.

 Vacuum heating and cooling system vents monthly and replace the air filter as directed by your HVAC specialist.